 Href attribute stands for hypertext reference.
-Suppose we want to create a hyperlink so the first requirement is document address that can be anything like another website, any file such as PDF, etc.
+Suppose we want to create a hyperlink, so the first requirement is a document address that can be anything like another website, a file such as PDF, etc.

-In this http://www.google.com is the value we are assigning to our href attribute.
-So whenever we click on Google it will redirect us to google home page link.
+In this, http://www.google.com is the value we assign to our href attribute.
+So whenever we click on Google, it will redirect us to the google home page link.
 Hence href attribute contains the document address.
 We can also mention our own HTML link to href.